melon-db/melon/README.md

 ## Next steps

 - documentation with examples
-- support for arbitrary databases as backbone
-- support for JSON, Html and Excel files
+- support for JSON and Excel files
 - extended schema definition (e.g. value transformation & data types)
 - smarter data sync (e.g. check for existing entities, update only what/when necessary, merge with existing data)
 - support for data relation (e.g. combine data from different files into one *editable* table)